Speeding-up Graph Algorithms via Clique Partitioning

-In the following, we determine a bound on the number of edges in the compressed graph obtained by \textsf{CPGC}.
-This bound tells us how good the compression achieved by \textsf{CPGC} is.
+In the following, we determine an upper bound on the number of edges in the restructured graph obtained by \textsf{CPGR}.
 First, we state a theorem from~\cite{federMotwani} that guarantees the existence of a $\delta$-clique in a bipartite graph.
-This theorem will be used in the proofs of \textsf{CPGC}'s compression properties. \begin{theorem} ${\mathrm{\cite{federMotwani}(Theorem \ 2.2)}}$ Every bipartite graph $G(U,W,E)$ contains a $\delta$-clique. \end{theorem}

-Next, we provide a bound on the minimum number of edges~$\hat{m}$ of~$G$ required to obtain a compression of~$G$ into $G^*$ by extracting $\delta$-cliques.
+This theorem is necessary in the proof of the bound.